 An entity health check reviews your company’s compliance with Ecuador’s laws.
-This review covers all legal requirements for businesses operating in Ecuador.
+This review covers all legal requirements for businesses already operating in, or considering company formation in Ecuador.
 Companies need regular health checks to avoid penalties and maintain legal status.
+This guide explains the purpose of a proactive compliance audit and details the primary areas of review necessary to ensure a company is fully compliant with Ecuadorian regulations.

 Key Takeaways: Entity Health Check in Ecuador